ALEKS Knowledge Checks: The Complete Guide

 ✅ Prep Checklist Before Starting a Knowledge Check:

-- Clear distractions and silence notifications.
+- Clear distractions and silence phone notifications

-Preparing this way not only helps you maintain your mastery percentage — it also reduces stress during the check because you’ll recognize more of the questions as “familiar territory.”
+Preparing this way not only helps you maintain your mastery percentage—it also reduces stress during the check because you’ll recognize more of the questions as “familiar territory.”

 6. Proven Strategies to Score High

-Once you’re in the middle of a Knowledge Check, preparation time is over — but smart in-check strategies can still make a big difference in your results.
+Once you’re in the middle of a Knowledge Check, preparation time is over—but smart in-check strategies can still make a big difference in your results.
 Remember, ALEKS isn’t just tracking your answers; it’s tracking your consistency and whether your performance matches your past mastery.

 Here are field-tested strategies to help you score higher and avoid unnecessary mastery loss:

 - Don’t Rush: ALEKS Knowledge Checks aren’t timed in most cases, so you can take the time to double-check each answer.
 A single careless error can cause a mastered topic to be removed from your pie.
+Take 30-60 seconds to verify your work before clicking “Submit.”

-Following these strategies doesn’t guarantee you’ll gain mastery in every topic tested — but it will minimize the number of topics you lose and position you to bounce back quickly in your regular ALEKS work.
+Following these strategies doesn’t guarantee you’ll gain mastery in every topic tested—but it will minimize the number of topics you lose and position you to bounce back quickly in your regular ALEKS work.

 7. Can You Retake an ALEKS Knowledge Check?

 Retaking an ALEKS Knowledge Check isn’t as simple as clicking a “try again” button.
-Whether you can retake one — and how soon — depends on your instructor’s settings and the reason for the retake request.
+Whether you can retake one—and how soon—depends on your instructor’s settings and the reason for the retake request.

 Here are the most common retake scenarios: